-Because $\Gamma(z)$ increases monotonically with $z$, an infinitesimal displacement of a test particle in the vertical direction yields a net vertical acceleration, and the disk is thus unstable to wind formation.
-This result for disks is qualitatively different from the spherical case with a central point source where $\Gamma=f_{\rm rad}/f_{\rm grav}$ is constant with radius.
+Because $\Gamma(z)$ increases monotonically with $z$, an infinitesimal displacement of a test particle in the vertical direction yields a net vertical acceleration, and the disc is thus unstable to wind formation.
+This result for discs is qualitatively different from the spherical case with a central point source where $\Gamma=f_{\rm rad}/f_{\rm grav}$ is constant with radius.